hzski2008/WeatherWatcher/README.md

 The application can be configured with the below properties in file *src/main/resources/application.properties*.
 - **weather.locations**: location list
-- **weather.thresholds**: temperature limits (it could be improved to have separte upper limit and lower limit, so that application checks max-temperature against upper limit and min-temperature checks against lower limit)
+- **weather.thresholds**: temperature limits (Currently we use only one limit per location.
+It could be improved to have separate upper limit and lower limit per location, so that application checks max-temperature against upper limit and min-temperature checks against lower limit)
 - **weather.interval**: fetching interval
 - **weather.units**: temperature measurement units(Celsius/Fahrenheit/Kelvin)
 - **weather.url**: the base url of weather service provider